Spokay/angular-starter-oidc-cli/README.md

 ?
 What is your OIDC authority URL? https://idp.example.com/realms/my-realm ?
 What is your OIDC client ID? my-spa-client
 ?
 What is your OIDC redirect URL? http://localhost:4200 ?
-What is your API base URL? http://localhost:3000
+What is your Resource Server URL? http://localhost:8080 ?
-?
 Which VCS host are you using? github
 ?
 Which package manager would you like to use? npm
 ?
 Which Node.js version?
 20